French India: Independence movement (18th–20th century) and merger with India (1954)

-The myth of "our immense empire in India"
+The myth of a lost French empire in India

 From the mid-19th century onward there developed in France the belief that the five tiny settlements recovered from Britain after the Napoleonic Wars were remnants of the "immense empire" acquired by Dupleix in the 18th century.
 "Our immense empire of India was reduced to five settlements" wrote French economist and colonial expansion promoter Pierre Paul Leroy-Beaulieu in 1886.
 An atlas published in the 1930s described those five settlements as "remnants of the great colonial empire that France had created in India in the 18th century".
 More recently, a historian of French India post-1816 described them as "debris of an empire" and the "last remnants of an immense empire forever lost".
 However, France never held much more than the five settlements recovered in 1816.
 The historian of French India and archivist Alfred Martineau, who was also governor of French India, pointed out that the authority granted to Dupleix over the Carnatic in 1750 should not be construed as a transfer of sovereignty, as wrote most historians, given that Dupleix only became so to speak the lieutenant of the Indian subah, who could withdraw his power delegation at his convenience.
 Philippe Haudrère, historian of the French East India Company, also wrote that Dupleix controlled those territories through a complex system of treaties and alliances, a system almost feudal in nature, territories guarded by garrisons with French commanders, but neither annexed nor transformed into protectorates.

+Cemeteries and inscriptions

+Funerary inscriptions preserved across southern India record officials, military personnel and families associated with French India, particularly Pondicherry, Karaikal and Chandannagar.
+Unlike the more concentrated burial grounds associated with some other European settlements, the French-connected monuments recorded in the 1946 government catalogue are dispersed across several towns and cemeteries.